sfaraz1/help/src/docs/ocean/getting-started/eks/create-a-new-cluster.md

 <img src="/ocean/_media/new-eks-step3.png" />

-To launch the stack mark the checkbox at the bottom confirming CloudFormation will create IAM resources, and click Create stack.
+To launch the stack, mark the checkbox at the bottom confirming CloudFormation will create IAM resources, and click Create stack.

 <img src="/ocean/_media/new-eks-step3-a.png" />